Clusters of resonances for a non-selfadjoint multichannel discrete Schr\"odinger operator: Introduction

 The resonance phenomena in quantum mechanics has been mathematically tackled from various perspectives.
 For instance, resonances of a stationary quantum system can be defined as the poles of a suitable meromorphic extension of either the Green function, the resolvent of the Hamiltonian or the scattering matrix.
 The imaginary part of such poles is sometimes interpreted as the inverse of the lifetime of some associated quasi-eigenstate.
 A related idea is to identify the resonances of a quantum Hamiltonian with the discrete eigenvalues of some non-selfadjoint operator obtained from the original one by the methods of spectral deformations.
 Another point of view consists in defining the resonances dynamically, i.e., in terms of quasi-exponential decay for the time evolution of the system.
 This property is somewhat encoded in the concept of sojourn time.
 The equivalence between these different perspectives and formalisms is also an issue.

-The study of the existence and the asymptotic behavior of resonances in different asymptotic regimes has witnessed a lot of progress during the last thirty years, mainly in the context of continuous configuration spaces.
+Significant progress has been made over the last thirty years in studying the existence and asymptotic behavior of resonances, particularly in continuous configuration spaces.
 This has been achieved thanks to the development of many mathematical approaches such as scattering methods, spectral and variational techniques, semiclassical and microlocal analysis (many references to this vast literature can be found in the monographs \cite{Helffer1986,hislop2012introduction,MR3969938}).

 On the other side, the qualitative spectral properties of the discrete Laplace operator and some selfadjoint generalizations exhibiting dispersive properties, have been extensively investigated.
-We primarily refer to \cite{de1999spectral, tadano2019long} for the multidimensional lattice case ${\mathbb Z}^d$, \cite{georgescu2005isometries} and references therein for trees, \cite{ando2016spectral, parra2018spectral} for periodic graphs and perturbed graphs, respectively.
-Analyses of the continuum limit are performed in \cite{MR4233213} and references therein.
-The role of the thresholds of the discrete Laplace operator are specifically studied in \cite{Ito2013ACC} (see also references therein).
+We primarily refer to \cite{de1999spectral, tadano2019long} for the multidimensional lattice case ${\mathbb Z}^d$, \cite{georgescu2005isometries} and references therein for trees, and \cite{ando2016spectral, parra2018spectral} for periodic graphs and perturbed graphs, respectively.
+The role of the thresholds of the discrete Laplace operator are specifically studied in \cite{Ito2013ACC, MR3959724}.
 We also refer the reader to \cite{sahbani2016spectral} and references therein for studies concerning Jacobi matrices and block Jacobi matrices.

-The study of resonances for quantum Hamiltonians on discrete structures has been mainly performed on quasi 1D models (see \cite{MR3513136} and references therein).
+The study of resonances for quantum Hamiltonians on discrete structures has been mainly performed on quasi 1D models.
 However, in these approaches, perturbations are assumed to be diagonal and essentially compactly supported.
 One may quote \cite{BST} where results on the distribution of resonances of compact perturbations of the 1D discrete Laplace operator were obtained.
-This suggests that a more systematic analysis of resonances in the spirit of the works of Bony, Bruneau and Raikov \cite{BoBrRa14_02, BonBruRai14} should be performed in this context.
-The present paper is the first of a sequence of studies about resonances for operators on various graph structures where the perturbation is not necessarily diagonal.
+This suggests that a more systematic analysis of resonances in the spirit of \cite{BoBrRa14_02, BonBruRai14} should be performed in this context.
 In what follows, we focus on some generalizations of the 1D discrete Laplace operator and study the distribution of resonances that appear in the neighborhoods of the thresholds, in perturbative regimes.